 Your own level of involvement in other processes pertaining to the funeral and burial of the deceased is up to you.
 You may find that you wish to attend more to the needs of other bereaved loved ones and friends, rather than spending time on logistics and details.
 You may need some space for your own grieving process, as well.

-Most funeral homes in St. Charles are very responsive to the needs of their clients.
+Most funeral homes in Atlantic Highlands are very responsive to the needs of their clients.
 As per your request, they can assist you in arranging cemetery space and provide you with assistance in all the details that pertain to burial, flowers, and gravestones, as well as arrangements involving cremation, the selection of urns, or the burial or spreading of ashes.
 Moreover, the funeral home you select can make all the necessary arrangements for your family with regard to transportation in terms of the funeral, as well as for the deceased if the body is to be sent to a remote location that is not nearby.

 Professional representatives of the funeral home usually also will attend and supervise services such as viewings, the funeral, or memorial services (either private or public) as well.
 Usually, the director or another representative will work with you to determine what you need, and what their level of involvement will be in helping to assist you during this painful and difficult time.